soundata/soundata/docs/source/contributing.rst

-We recommend to install `pyenv <https://github.com/pyenv/pyenv#installation>`_ to manage your Python versions and install all ``mirdata`` requirements.
+We recommend to install `pyenv <https://github.com/pyenv/pyenv#installation>`_ to manage your Python versions and install all ``soundata`` requirements.
 You will want to install the latest versions of Python 3.6 and 3.7.
 Once ``pyenv`` and the Python versions are configured, install ``pytest``.
 Make sure you installed all the pytest plugins to automatically test your code successfully.
 Finally, run: